lightly-ai/lightly/docs/source/getting_started/command_line_tool.rst

     # you can upload the latest embeddings you created to the latest dataset you created
     lightly-upload embeddings=$LIGHTLY_LAST_EMBEDDING_PATH token=your_token \
                        dataset_id=$LIGHTLY_LAST_DATASET_ID

+The dataset_id of the latest dataset you used in the `lightly-upload` command will always be saved under an environment variable named LIGHTLY_LAST_DATASET_ID.
+This can be useful if you created a new dataset with the argument `new_dataset_name` and want to use this dataset in the following.

 .. _ref-upload-custom-metadata-lightly: